bucs110fall2024/final-project-jun-s-team/README.md

 Test Steps:
 - Step 1: Start Game
   - Allow pieces to stack until they exceed the grid's top.
-  - Verify that the game ends and displays a "Game Over" message.
+  - Verify that the game ends and displays a "Game Over" png.
   - **Expected Outcome**
     - Game stops, and a "Game Over" message is displayed.